History

 Growing Communities

 During the summer of 2006, LFL once again returned to Guatemala to work with more women, an opportunity sponsored by Presbyterian Church funds.
 During this year a Board of Directors was recruited, creating an infrastructure for the company that remains strong to this day.
-Typh Hainer Merwath and Sara Canary joined the company during this time and LFL became a founding member of the Theatre Alliance of Louisville.
+More company members joined LFL, and LFL became a founding member of the Theatre Alliance of Louisville.

 Women Speak: IRAQ